 The case study we produced (and you can download, winkwink) includes details and insights on the short-term declines in organic traffic for car dealership clients previously using Strathcom’s Content Marketing products for their individual websites.
 The study took place between the beginning of the cancellation period for these content marketing packages in April 2019, and the effects of the June broad core algorithm change Google released over the summer in the same year.

-Here’s a sneak peek at the major questions we’ll be answering in this case study:
+Here’s a sneak peek for the major questions we’ll be answering in this case study:

 1. How much does organic traffic decay post-content marketing with no prior unique content on-site?

 If you’re just getting started with content marketing on your site, there’s plenty of room for your business’ online search presence to grow.
 While some websites will fare better in less-populated cities, others have to deal with the increasingly competitive markets of dealership-dense areas, like Edmonton, Vancouver or Toronto.
 Our case study traces and examines how these dealer sites fared after adding only a small amount of unique content marketing to an otherwise empty website, and how their organic traffic declined within the confines of a dealer-dense city.

 2. How much does organic traffic decay post-cancellation with moderate levels of pre-existing unique content on-site?

 Have you already started on content marketing but your publishing schedule is a little inconsistent, or you’re not producing as much on a regular basis?
 While it’s never too late to start content marketing for your site, it can be difficult to get the flywheel moving and see your desired results right away.
 For websites who only started improving their organic traffic, but gave up after not seeing immediate results quickly, our case study will also show how abruptly changing versus maintaining your publishing frequency affects your organic traffic over time!